Long Term Empty Properties

 1. Properties with new owners & being brought back in to use

-The new owner must be able to demonstrate that they are progressing and finishing renovations prior to moving in to, letting, or selling the property.
+A 50% discount shall be applied for a maximum period of six months from the date of purchase if the new owner is able to demonstrate that they are progressing and finishing renovations prior to moving in to, letting, or selling the property.

 The 200% charge will be applied once 1 year has passed since the transfer of ownership, even if the property is not ready to be occupied, let, or sold.